Asset Allocation Framework

 This removes guesswork and replaces it with structure.

-Core Components of an Allocation Framework
+Core components of an allocation framework

 Asset allocation only works when it is documented and followed consistently.
 NordicFile frameworks are built around predefined structures that remove reaction from portfolio decisions.

+Over time, portfolio weights drift as markets move.
 A framework defines when and how rebalancing occurs.

 Examples: